 Brenda has worked for The Culpeper since September 15, 2011.
 She is a Licensed Practical Nurse and has held the positions of Charge Nurse, Health Care Nurse Manager, and now, since August of 2017, Assisted Living Nurse Manager.
 She is a Certified Dementia Practitioner through the National Council of Certified Dementia Practitioners (NCCDP).
 Brenda holds a Dementia Care Specialist Certification through the Crisis Prevention Institute (CPI).
 Brenda is also certified by the Alzheimer’s Association.
 She is a trainer of the Alzheimer’s Association essentiALZ CARES training program and has assisted with the implementation of this program at The Culpeper.
 Brenda has a strong commitment to dementia care.
 She is on a mission to provide others with appropriate training and skills to ensure residents experience self-directed living.
 Brenda will assist The Culpeper with maintaining a dementia capable workforce.
 This valued staff team leader will oversee the daily operations of The Culpeper’s Cornerstone Memory Care neighborhoods and will assist residents, families, friends, and The Culpeper team members to understand there is life after a diagnosis of dementia.

 Memory Care at The Culpeper offers two separate contract options.
 The first is a fee-for-service continuing care contract.
-It requires payment of a one-time entrance fee and a monthly fee for Memory Care residents.
+It requires a one-time entrance fee and a monthly fee for Memory Care residents.

-If you prefer to move in without paying an entrance fee, we also offer a month-by-month rental fee contract option with a one-month nonrefundable deposit.
+If you prefer to move in without paying an entrance fee, we offer a month-by-month rental fee contract option with a $2000 non-refundable deposit.

 With either contract option, if you require an increased level of care — whether for a short recuperative stay or a long-term need — you only pay for Skilled Nursing Care, Rehabilitation or other health services on an as-needed basis.